 ► Bright Dust Purchases include a New “Flair” section featuring Shaders and Spawn FX.

 ► Highly requested items from previous Seasons will become available again.

 ► Return of the Season of Opulence “Intrepid” Ornament sets.

 ► Legendary Weapon Ornaments no longer sold in Eververse (date TBC).

-► Bright engrams will include Eververse items from 3+ seasons prior (date TBC).
+► Bright engrams now include Eververse items from 3+ seasons prior (date TBC).

-► World loot pool update to include some weapons from Crucible, Strikes and Gambit (seasonal)
+► World loot pool updated to include some weapons from Crucible, Strikes and Gambit (seasonal)

-► Max Power Level for infusion will become visible.
+► Max Power Level for infusion is now visible.

 ► Random rolls for Exotic armor from Xur.